 The person completing the form will then be asked to confirm that they wish to randomise the patient and will then be required to enter their name and e-mail address.

+Baseline sample collection (UK only)

+Participants with COVID-19

+Participants with COVID-19 entering sotrovimab or molnupiravir comparisons should have a serum sample collected after obtaining consent and prior to randomisation in which presence of SARS-CoV-2 antigen and antibodies against it may be tested.
+In addition, a nasal and oropharyngeal swab should be collected in which the level of SARS-CoV-2 viral RNA (and genotyping for resistance markers) will be measured.

+Participants with influenza pneumonia

+Participants with influenza pneumonia should have a nasal and oropharyngeal swab collected in which the presence of influenza virus will be measured.

 Randomised allocation of treatment for COVID-19

-In addition to receiving usual care, eligible patients with laboratory confirmed SARS-CoV-2 infection will be allocated using a central web-based randomisation service (without stratification or minimisation).
+In addition to receiving usual care, eligible patients with confirmed SARS-CoV-2 infection will be allocated treatment(s) using a central web-based randomisation service (without stratification or minimisation).
 A factorial design is used such that eligible patients may be randomised simultaneously to one or more of the study treatment arms (depending on location and infection).
 The doses in this section are for adults (see Appendix 3 for paediatric dosing).
 Study treatments do not need to be continued after discharge from hospital unless otherwise specified.

 Randomisation part E